mdmower/geoip-web-api/readme.md

   // {number} Port where HTTP server should listen "port": 3000,

+  // {boolean} Whether request IP should be included in response "echoIp": false,

   // {Object.<string, string>} Dictionary of HTTP response headers for GET requests "getHeaders": {